Milestones for Women in American Politics

-The election to Congress of Linda Sanchez (D-CA) meant that for the first time, two sisters served together in the House.
+The November 2002 election to Congress of Linda Sanchez (D-CA) meant that for the first time, two sisters served together in the House (beginning in January 2003.)
 Representative Loretta Sanchez (D-CA) was first elected to the House in 1996.

 Condoleezza Rice became the first Republican woman and the first Black woman to serve as U.S. Secretary of State.

 Three congresswomen became the first women of color to chair congressional committees: Representative Stephanie Tubbs Jones (D-OH), Committee on Ethics; Representative Juanita Millender-McDonald (D-CA), Committee on House Administration; and Representative Nydia Velasquez (D-NY), Committee on Small Business.

 Colleen Hanabusa (D) became president of the Hawaii Senate, the first woman of color and the Asian Pacific Islander woman to hold the top leadership position in a state legislative chamber.

 Karen Bass (D) became speaker of the California State Assembly, the first woman of color to serve as speaker of a state house and the first Black woman to lead either house of a state legislature.

 Sonia Sotomayor was appointed as an associate justice of the U.S. Supreme Court by President Barack Obama, becoming the first Hispanic and third female member of the Court.
 Sotomayor had previously been appointed to the U.S. District Court for the Southern District of New York by President George H. W. Bush in 1991 and to the U.S. Court of Appeals for the Second Circuit by President Bill Clinton.

 Two women of color, both Republicans elected in November 2010, took office as governors, the first women of color chief executives in the country.
 Susana Martinez, a Latina, became governor of New Mexico, and Nikki Haley, an Asian American, became governor of South Carolina.

 Mazie Hirono (D-HI) became the first Asian-Pacific Islander woman — and only the second woman of color — elected to the U.S. Senate.